Do you want cute ideas for February to use in your literacy centers? Keep reading for 12 February Ideas for Literacy

 8. Duke Ellington

 This is the perfect time of year to learn about Duke Ellington.
-You can read the beautifully written picture book, read a biography on PBSKids.org/jazz, and read this FREE article with questions (available in my freebie album) and compare texts!
+You can read the beautifully written picture book, read a biography on PBSKids.org/jazz.
+Then, go on to read this FREE article with questions (available in my freebie album) and compare texts!
 I like to play his music in the center too!

 9. Sweet Parts of Speech

 Make cards with Valentine’s words.
 Have students sort them into the different parts of speech and then write them out in their category.
 Sweet Parts of Speech is a great center activity.

 10. The Day I Was President- Narrative Writing

 Students write about a day they were president.
 Start with walking into the Oval Office!
-This great to have a craft to go along with it!
+This is a great one to have a craft to go along with it!